edocas01/MORSE_CODE/README.md

 # MORSE_CODE
-Useful file to learn the morse code
+Useful script to learn the morse code using phrase given by user.